wc253/LTDL/README.md

 # A Low-rank Tensor Dictionary Learning Method for Hyperspectral Image Denoising
-All matlab codes of all experiments from the paper TSP2020-A Low-rank Tensor Dictionary Learning Method for Hyperspectral Image Denoising.
+All matlab codes of the paper TSP2020-A Low-rank Tensor Dictionary Learning Method for Hyperspectral Image Denoising.

 # Folder structure
 ```shell